brettchalupa/brettchalupa.github.io/hire.md

 organizational work is focused on collaboration and simplicity.

 My involvement and approach is different for each project.
-I have my go to tools and processes to faciliate building things, but I am also happy to use and integrate with existing tools and processes.
+I have my go to tools and processes to facilitate building things, but I am also happy to use and integrate with existing tools and processes.

 ## Let's Do This